vandersijp/ukri/README.md

 - Each narrative is syntactically structured with a header hierarchy to improve the accuracy of the mapping.
 The content is identical to the one published in www.ukri.org/reimagine-manufacturing.
 - Each project description consists of a **title** and the **public description** as submitted during their application.

-The 'mapping' aims to illustrate how relevant a narrative relates to a project.
+The 'mapping' aims to illustrate how relevant a project is to each of the narratives.
 It is a relative measure and could be reported for **each project** as:

 **narrative → relevance**